Climacteric (botany): Ethylene production

+Ethylene production begins with the S-adenosylation of methionine (Met) to S-Adenosyl methionine (SAM) by SAM synthetase.
+SAM is then converted into 1-aminocyclopropane-1-carboxylic acid (ACC) and 5ʹ-methylthioadenosine by ACC synthase.

+5ʹ-methylthioadenosine is then recycled back into Met, and the ACC is oxidised to ethylene by ACC oxidase.
+Along with the production and control of ethylene, auxin also plays a major role in climacteric fruits as it is accumulated during the initial growth and development.

 Ripening includes many changes in fleshy fruit including changes in color, texture, and firmness.
 Additionally, there may be an increase in certain volatiles (metabolites the plant releases into the air) as well as changes in sugar (starch, sucrose, glucose, fructose, etc.) and acid (malic, citric, and ascorbic) balance.
 These changes, particularly in sugars, are important in determining fruit quality and sweetness.